Pancreatic Cancer K2EDTA Plasma Samples

 Prevention of Pancreatic Cancer

-There is no specific measure that can prevent pancreatic cancer, but some lifestyle choices can help reduce the risk.
+No specific measure can prevent pancreatic cancer, but some lifestyle choices can help reduce the risk.

 - Limiting one’s intake of red meat